Xetibo/ReSet-Doc/sections/implementation/technologies.typ

 Compared to native Rust libraries, it offers a more robust set of defined widgets, themes and tools.
-Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with ReSets' requirements.@iced
+Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with ReSet's requirements.@iced

 The last consideration is QT, it is a cross-platform toolkit that uses its own form of JavaScript (QML) to draw windows.@qt @qml QT is a well-known toolkit, however, it